 Is it legal to use a VPN?

 Most countries have no problem with VPNs.
 However, a handful of governments feel the need to control their citizens’ lives in as many aspects as possible.
 And VPNs sometimes don’t slip through the cracks.
+Here is a list of countries where VPN use is illegal or restricted.

 |Country||Current VPN status|